 Either way, the outcome is that the air conditioner's evaporator coil does not properly dissipate heat, and in essence 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C just turned into an old-school icebox.
+In other words, the A/C has morphed into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 It is important that the A/C system is completely OFF.

 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and confirm that they are not blocked by furniture or drapery.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can become an expensive repair.
 When your air conditioner ices over it can lead to a totaled compressor.
-Replacing your compressor could cost as much as a downpayment on a high efficiency model.
+Replacing your compressor could easily cost as much as a downpayment on a new system.
 In fact, many homeowners are forced to pick between installing a new system or repairing the damaged model.
 If you act quickly and call a NATE-certified technician, you have better odds of having a less expensive job.
-Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
+Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.